dkiang/story-project/story.md

 At each step, save and commit your work in GitHub Desktop.

-## Getting Started: Create and Publish Your Repo
+## Getting Started: Accept the GitHub Classroom link

 1. Open **GitHub Desktop**.
 2. Go to the menu bar and click **File > New Repository…**